Oil companies wonder if North Africa is really worth it

 In Egypt, two years of upheaval have hit government coffers, raising concerns that it cannot pay existing firms to produce its gas let alone entice investors to develop new finds.
 It plans to compensate the firms but that comes too late for some.

 Apache Corp.
-(APA.N) said in August it had sold 33 percent of its Egyptian business to Sinopec for $3.1 billion, following investor concerns over its exposure there.
+(APA.N) said in August it had sold its Egyptian business to Sinopec for $3.1 billion, due to investor concerns over its exposure there.
 Apache has sold non-core assets globally to focus on U.S. onshore production.

 But for companies that are heavily invested in production, the decision to go is not as easy as it was for Exxon or Shell, who were exploring.
 For all those who have left, for many investors, particularly Europeans, it makes sense to stay on.